Another car of Russian peacekeepers drives freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, January 21.
 Conditions have been once again created for the passage of car of Russian peacekeepers [temporarily deployed in Azerbaijan] along the Lachin-Khankendi road, near Shusha, Trend reports from the scene.

-Free passage of the vehicle moving from Lachin in the Khankendi direction has been ensured.
+Free passage of the vehicle moving from Khankendi city in the Lachin direction has been ensured.

 This once again proves that humanitarian vehicles can pass freely through the peaceful protest area, and there are no obstacles for them.